decant09/bokeh/README.md

 ### Post Detail Page
 - The post detail page contains an expanded version of the card displayed on the post list page for a particular post.
 - This page is accessible whether or not you are logged in.
-- There is an expand icon in the top right corner of the image with the text "click image" beside to let the user know to click the image to expand.
+- There is an expand icon in the top right corner of the image with the text "click image" beside it to let the user know to click the image to expand it.
 This expands the image in a modal to be view on the fullscreen.
-Clicking the anywhere on the screen closes the modal.
+Clicking anywhere on the screen closes the modal.
-- Beneath this there a section for a description of the post.
+- Beneath this there is a section for a description of the post.
 The details of the description are displayed if there was one supplied by the author of the post.
-- If the user who created the post is logged in, then post edit and delete icons are displayed to allow the user to perform the actions if desired.
+- If the user who created the post is logged in, then post edit and delete icons are displayed to allow the user to perform these actions if desired.
-- These icons are not displated and the actions are noy available if the user did not create the post.
+- These icons are not displayed and the actions are noy available if the user did not create the post.
 - The comments are displayed at the bottom of the page, if there are any.
 They are ordered with the oldest appearing at the top of the page.
 - If logged in there is a form providing the user with an opportunity to post a comment.
     <details>